Instructions for putting on and taking off your Aquaman Triathlon Wetsuit

 Peel the wetsuit off your legs inside out making sure you don’t bunch up the neoprene at your feet.

 Some people sit down for a second to peel it off, but if you have good balance it shouldn’t be a problem.

 When removing the legs, DO NOT push straight down on the neoprene as shown in the photo above.
 You will have a hard time getting the suit over your feet.

-When you put the wetsuit on, always work your way up and do not pull the suit from the top.
-Never dig the fingernails into the neoprene as this will result in a tear that sometimes can’t be fixed.
-Keep the hands flat or pinch the neoprene lightly.
-A sweaty person will have a tougher time to get into a wetsuit because the textile inside will be dry and the body will be wet.
-Try to have the socks on or use a plastic bag over the feet to allow the legs to slide easier into the wetsuit.
+When you put on your wetsuit, work your way up from the bottom–do not pull the suit from the top.
+Never dig your fingernails into the neoprene as this can cause a tear that is hard or impossible to fix.
+Keep your hands flat or pinch the neoprene lightly.
+It is harder to put on a wetsuit when your body is wet or sweaty because the dry surface inside the suit will stick to your damp skin.
+Consider wearing socks or use a plastic bag over your feet to allow your legs to slide easier into the wetsuit.

-The main difference between the Bionik and the ADN is that the torso is shorter on the ADN and the legs for the ADN are NOT treated with SCS.
-The ADN will fit fine if you are 6 feet tall or under.
+The main difference between the Bionik and the ADN is that the torso is shorter on the ADN, and the legs for the ADN are NOT treated with SCS.
+The ADN will fit fine if you are 6 feet tall or less.

 The best technique in the world won’t help if your wetsuit is the wrong size.